hanneshapke/AgentWerkstatt/docs/configuration.md

 #### LLM Configuration

+- `llm`: The LLM configuration.
+  - `provider`: The LLM provider to use (e.g., "claude", "ollama", "lmstudio").
   - `model`: The default LLM model to use.

 #### Tools Configuration